Pragmatic Reasoning improves LLM Code Generation: Introduction

 \section{Introduction}

-Recent advances in generative large language models (LLMs) have demonstrated their impressive ability to generate program code from user-provided natural language instructions \citep{liu2024your,coignion2024performance}.
-However, given the intrinsic complexities of coding and the potential ambiguities in user input, producing code in a single attempt may fail to explore the vast solution space, overlooking correct or higher-quality solutions \citep{liu2024exploring}.
-A standard practice to address this shortcoming is to sample multiple solutions, which we refer to as \emph{code candidates} \citep{chen2021evaluatinglargelanguagemodels, brown2024largelanguagemonkeysscaling}, and to rerank them.
+Large language models (LLMs) have demonstrated strong performance in generating computer code from natural-language instructions \citep{liu2023your,coignion2024performance}.
+However, coding tasks can be complex and user instructions are often underspecified, so a single generation attempt may miss correct or higher-quality solutions \citep{liu2024exploring}.
+A common strategy is to sample multiple solutions, or \emph{code candidates} \citep{chen2021evaluatinglargelanguagemodels,brown2024largelanguagemonkeysscaling}, and then select one through reranking, a strategy central to recent discussions of test-time compute for code generation \citep{li-etal-2025-formalizing}.